 Do you still think they're following you?
 Get to the nearest place where there are other people like:

-or anywhere with a lot of lights on, and call the police.
+- or anywhere with a lot of lights on.

 Avoid using an enclosed phone box in the street, as the follower could trap you inside.